 Annual leave in Taiwan

-In Taiwan, An employment relationship shall always be terminated in compliance with the LSA’s terms and conditions.
-Employers need provide an advance notice and pay severance payment only under special conditions.
+An employment relationship shall always be terminated in compliance with the LSA’s terms and conditions.

-The advance notice has to be provided on the basis of the duration of employment:
+The notice must be provided in advance, with the amount of time given based on the duration of employment:

 - For the employees who serve more than three months and less than one year, the advance notice should be ten days.